p0t4t0sandwich/TaterLib/.github/CONTRIBUTING.md

 It's preferred to use `propertName()` rather than `getPropertyName()` for getter methods, it's a small thing, but it helps keep the codebase consistent and makes working with nested properties a bit cleaner.

+#### Streams and other Functional APIs

+It’s suggested to adopt a functional code style to reduce overall complexity, though an argument can be made for heavily nested loops that don’t run often enough to benefit from the JVM’s JIT compiler, or other performance sensitive code.

+In general, rather than returning `null`, it's preferred to wrap the return type in an `Optional`, I understand that annotations like `@Nullable` and `@NotNull` exist, but in a codebase that ranges from beta MC to modern MC, I feel things will be more robust in the long term if we use `Optional` instead.

 #### Formatting

 To keep things simple, we use [google-java-format](https://plugins.jetbrains.com/plugin/8527-google-java-format) for